 Lake of fire and assorted b-sides

-In the 1990s the Unplugged series was a flagship show for MTV.
-Perhaps, not other performance featured on the show had quite the same impact as the one from alternative rock band Nirvana.
-It would turn out to be one of the group’s last concerts, and in many ways one of their best.
-But, why did Kurt Cobain and the group decide to use the momentous occasion to showcase rarities, old folk tunes, and, especially, a handful of Meat Puppets covers?
+In the 1990s, the Unplugged series was the flagship show for MTV, showing that the video network was genuinely concerned with musicianship.
+Perhaps, no other performance featured on the show had quite the same impact as the one from alternative rock band Nirvana.
+It would turn out to be one of the group’s last concerts and in many ways one of their best.
+But why did Kurt Cobain and the group decide to use the momentous occasion to showcase rarities, old folk tunes, and, especially, a handful of Meat Puppets covers?

 In the intervening years, MTV milked the Unplugged format dry.
 But, during the late 80s and 90s, major label artists would battle for an opportunity to be featured on the show.
 The benefits were soon obvious.

 The bands and artists received a great deal of exposure on a show that was still deemed cool by the MTV audience.
 This meant that older artists like Rod Stewart and Eric Clapton could leverage the show’s popularity with young audiences.

 It ultimately didn’t hurt a certain Seattle band’s fortunes either.
 Lake of fire unplugged earned immense fame and was part of one of the best-selling albums by a grunge band.
 And, the Nirvana – Meat Puppets connection was forever established.